How do they Sound?

 Taronga's elephant program is committed to raising awareness, understanding and support of the plight of wild and domestic elephants and contribute to their care and conservation in range states.

 Distribution & Habitat

-Asian Elephants live in the forests and grasslands of India, Sri Lanka, Myanmar (Burma), Indonesia, Thailand, Cambodia, Vietnam, Laos, Malaysia, Nepal, Bangladesh and southern China.
+Asian Elephants live in the forests and grasslands of India, Sri Lanka, Myanmar (Burma), Indonesia, Bhutan, Thailand, Cambodia, Vietnam, Laos, Malaysia, Nepal, Bangladesh and southern China.
 Across all these regions their natural habitat has been greatly reduced resulting in massive declines of wild populations.
 In Thailand, a country synonymous with the Asian Elephant, the wild elephant population now may only be 1,500.
 At the current rate of decline they could be extinct in the wild within 20 years.

 On average elephants can live up to 50 - 70 years of age.
 However, due to poaching and the on-going clearance of forests and natural habitats which result in human-elephant conflict over resources many wild elephants are no longer reaching this age span.
 The oldest Asian elephant recorded in Australia was 'Jesse' which lived at Taronga Zoo up until 1939 and was 69 years old.

 Female and young elephants live in cohesive family groups called herds.
 Many of the adult females are related and the herd is led by a 'matriarch', usually the oldest or most experienced in the group.
 The matriarch sets the pace and direction of the herd's activities and these movements usually depend on food and water availability.
 Male offspring either leave or are driven from these family herds as they begin to mature sexually and become increasingly disruptive.
 Young males sometimes band together in bachelor groups spending many years sparring to determine their dominance in the bull hierarchy.
 Once mature, male elephants will usually only socialise with herds when the females are reproductively cycling.